wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    state machine
       A programming construct that divides a problem into many discrete, well-defined, mutually-exclusive "states", then defines how the problem is solved by moving between different states.
 See `state machine <https://en.wikipedia.org/wiki/Finite-state_machine>`__ on wikipedia for more more info.

+   telemetry
+      The process of recording and sending real-time data about the performance of your robot to a real-time readout or log file.
+For the linguists among us, the word's roots are "tele" (remote) and "metry" (measurement).
+See `telemetry <https://en.wikipedia.org/wiki/Telemetry>`__ on wikipedia for more info.

    teleop
       The second phase of each match is called the Teleoperated Period (teleop) and consists of drivers controlling their robots.